Asher Wyatt

 “People think we’re all screened and supervised.
 They don’t realize how alone we actually are at night.”

-In London, authorities have suspended or threatened suspension of Uber’s licence due to safety violations—pressure that forced the platform to implement real-time driver identification and stricter oversight.
+In London, authorities have suspended or threatened suspension of Uber’s license due to safety violations.
+That pressure forced the platform to implement real-time driver identification and stricter oversight.

 Privacy advocates dislike these policies, but supporters argue they dramatically improve accountability in assault cases.